JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/installation.md

 julia> Pkg.add("HomotopyContinuation")
 ```

-After you completed the installation you are ready to [solve your first polynomial system](/guides/solve-first-system).
+After you completed the installation you are ready to start with our [introduction to the numerical solution of polynomial systems](/guides/introduction).